 Tor network has also emerged as a popular option for web users, including those who prefer torrents for anonymity.
 What was created for the needs of the US Navy originally has become a preferred service for web users willing to evade censorship or tracking by various entities.

-The Tor browser is used by these users, which uses Tor network to browse the web with anonymity.
-However, it is not the same as VPN.
-Tor basically re-routes web traffic of its users through various nodes and thus identifying the real IP become tough.
+The Tor browser is used by these users, which uses the Tor network to browse the web with anonymity.
+However, it is not the same as a VPN.
+Tor basically re-routes web traffic of its users through various nodes and thus identifying the real IP becomes tough.